Earth (EOB album): Critical reception

 On the review aggregate website Metacritic, Earth has a score of 70 out of 100 based on 14 reviews, indicating "generally favourable reviews".
 The review aggregator website AnyDecentMusic? gave it 6.8 out of 10, based on their assessment of the critical consensus.

 Writing for Clash, Sophie Walker gave Earth a positive review, writing that it was "a reassuring anchor in these chaotic times ...
 The on-edge instrumentation has distinct echoes of [O'Brien's] Radiohead days, proving that unlike many bandmates that split from their main gig, O'Brien is in no rush to shake off their signature, and instead brings it forward into his own work: always evolving, always maturing."
 The MusicOMH critic John Murphy wrote that Earth was "well worth the wait", and particularly praised the vocals: "O'Brien's voice is surprisingly strong and varied – on 'Shangri-La' it switches between a falsetto and his more usual lower range ...
 While he may not be as distinctive as Thom Yorke (and let's face it, few are), it's good to hear him take a more prominent role than his usual backing vocals."

 The NME reviewer Andrew Trendell praised "Brasil", saying that it "captures the full and kaleidoscopic range of this record; it's one-part tender folk lament and one-part dancefloor banger".
 Trendell concluded that "O'Brien's personality shines through, and it's a pleasure to get to know him.
 It's tempting to conclude he's Radiohead's secret weapon."
 In Rolling Stone, Angie Martoccio called Earth an "exceptional solo debut"; he praised O'Brien's vocals and considered "Cloak of the Night" the album's "gut-wrenching highlight".
 Dylan Barnabe of Exclaim! wrote that Earth was "an impressive solo debut from O'Brien" and "one of this year's more fully formed albums", with "swaths of texture and sonic landscapes that unfold amid layered synth, soaring guitars, rattling percussion and O'Brien's unwavering vocals".

 Martin Toussaint from DIY gave Earth a lukewarm review, saying it "might provide moments of hope and compassion across its runtime, but for the majority it feels too indirect and underplayed".
 Emily Mackay of The Observer said that "for all its ambition, [Earth] will mainly be of interest to Radiohead completists".
 Timothy Monger of AllMusic wrote that "Earth often recalls the late 90s, when the aftermath of Britpop and the burgeoning electronica scene collided with rave, folk, and other disparate elements ...
 While those layered textures, pulsing beats, and unfolding guitar loops are fine, it's EOB as a reflective acoustic singer/songwriter that provides Earths most authentic moments."
 In June, Rolling Stone named Earth among the best albums of 2020 so far, writing: "Never has [O'Brien's] voice sounded so prominent — so recognisable — until now."
+In 2026, O'Brien said Earth "didn't do much for me ...
+There's sort of half-truths in that record.
+I was obsessed with Brazil and Brazilian music, and I kind of forced it into a certain thing."